LeKinaSa/comp-javaminus/README.md

 * Both sides of the assignment have the same type

 ### CODE GENERATION
-* Code generation based on OLLIR.
+* Code generation based on OLLIR
+* Stack and local variable limits are calculated based on the code generated

 ### TASK DISTRIBUTION
 Most of the tasks were completed as a group.